Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 META_APP_SECRET="<App Secret>"
 ```

-2. Select phone number and generate an access token
+4. Get phone number and generate an access token

 When you created the WhatsApp app you got a free Test Number from Meta that you can use to test your bot with 5 users.
 Go to **WhatsApp/API Setup** in the sidebar.
 If the Test Number isn't already selected then choose it and copy the **Phone number ID**.
 You can also create a 24 hour access token with **Generate access token**.
 These values should also be added to the `.env` file.